Aseel205/Aseel205/README.md

 🎓 **Aseel Nassim Biadsy**

-I’m a final-year Computer Science student at **Ben-Gurion University** with a GPA of 88, passionate about solving real-world problems through efficient, scalable, and intelligent software systems.
+I’m a final-year Computer Science student at **Ben-Gurion University**, passionate about solving real-world problems through efficient, scalable, and intelligent software systems.
 My work spans **systems programming**, **cloud computing**, **distributed systems**, and **machine learning**, with a strong focus on performance and scalability.

 ---